Changissnz/TAGIB/README.md

 orderly world.
 This is a world where I am surrounded by beings that know what they are supposed to do.
 This is the place that I want to be in, where I can understand things any way I darn please, whether systematically by axiomatic dissection and logical ordering or through my faith alone.
-Instead, the world that the forces that be, which most definitely do not favor my vision for the world I am supposed to play an important role in, pressure me into extreme ways of thinking about my surroundings and what I am in those surroundings as well as in and of myself.
+Instead, the world of the forces that be, which most definitely do not favor my vision for the world I am supposed to play an important role in, pressure me into extreme ways of thinking about my surroundings and what I am in those surroundings as well as in and of myself.